Children’s Hospital

 The Work

 We first started out with building seven characters, but after a very positive response, seven MORE characters were requested to join the original line-up.
 All the characters would be used in the interactive displays as well as in marketing material for the hospital.
-There were now a total of 14 characters, each with their own name:
+There were now a total of 14 characters.

-Each of these characters was built with specific polygon limits in mind to be able to work in a real-time game engine.
+Each character was built with specific polygon limits in mind to be able to work in a real-time game engine.
 Once approved, we rigged each character to be able to move.
 Think of it as putting bones in a puppet; we had to define the rules for movement before we could animate.

 While developing our characters, we also had the four playroom scenes and the entry lounge to create.